• HOME

 How much fondant do bees need?

-Simply answered, it depends on the colonies population and strength, stored honey and access to
+Simply answered, it depends on the colonies population and strength, stored honey and access to external resources such as nectar.

 If your are wintering down with minimal honey stores, you will need to consider several bags throughout winter.